COVID-19 pandemic: Oceania

 The COVID-19 pandemic was confirmed to have reached Oceania on 25 January 2020, with the first confirmed case reported in Melbourne, Australia.
 It has since spread elsewhere in the region.
 Australia and New Zealand were praised for their handling of the pandemic in comparison to other Western nations, with New Zealand and each state in Australia wiping out all community transmission of the virus several times even after re-introduction into the community.

 As a result of the high transmissibility of the Delta variant, however, by August 2021, the Australian states of New South Wales and Victoria had conceded defeat in their eradication efforts.
 In early October 2021, New Zealand also abandoned its elimination strategy.
-In November and December, following vaccination efforts, the remaining states of Australia, excluding Western Australia, voluntarily gave up COVID-zero to open up state and international borders.
-The open borders allowed the Omicron Variant of COVID-19 to enter quickly and cases subsequently exceeded 120,000 a day.
-By early March, with cases exceeding 1000 a day Western Australia conceded defeat in its eradication strategy and opened the borders after previously delaying the re-opening due to the omicron variant.
-Despite record cases, Australian jurisdictions slowly removed restrictions such as close contact isolation, mask wearing and density limits by April.
+In November and December, following vaccination efforts, the remaining states of Australia, excluding Western Australia, voluntarily gave up COVID-Zero to open up state and international borders.
+The open borders allowed the Omicron variant of COVID-19 to enter quickly, and cases subsequently exceeded 120,000 a day.
+By early March 2022, with cases exceeding 1,000 a day, Western Australia conceded defeat in its eradication strategy and opened its borders.
+Despite record cases, Australian jurisdictions slowly removed restrictions such as close contact isolation, mask wearing, and density limits by April 2022.

-On 9 September restrictions were significantly relaxed.
-The mask mandate on aircraft was scrapped nationwide.
-9 September was also the last day cases were reported daily in Australia as the country transitioned to weekly reporting instead.
-On 14 September, COVID-19 disaster payment for people who had to isolate due to COVID-19 was extended so long as isolating was mandated by the government.
-By 22 September all states had ended mask mandates on public transport including in Victoria where the mandate had lasted some 800 days.
-On 30 September 2022, all Australian leaders declared the emergency response finished and announced the end of the requirement for people to isolate from 14 October if they have COVID-19 due in part to high levels of 'hybrid immunity' and very low case numbers.
+On 9 September 2022, restrictions were significantly relaxed.
+The aircraft mask mandate was scrapped nationwide, and daily reporting transitioned to weekly reporting.
+On 14 September, COVID-19 disaster payment for isolating persons was extended for mandatory isolation.
+By 22 September, all states had ended mask mandates on public transport, including in Victoria, where the mandate had lasted for approximately 800 days.
+On 30 September 2022, all Australian leaders declared the emergency response finished and announced the end of isolation requirements.
+These changes were due in part to high levels of 'hybrid immunity' and low case numbers.

 Antarctica

-Due to its remoteness and sparse population, Antarctica was the last continent to have confirmed cases of COVID-19 and was one of the last regions of the world affected directly by the pandemic.
+Due to its remoteness and sparse population, Antarctica was the last continent to have confirmed cases of COVID-19.
 The first cases were reported in December 2020, almost a year after the first cases of COVID-19 were detected in China.
-At least 36 people are confirmed to have been infected.

-Other responses
+At least 36 people were infected in the first outbreak in 2020, with several other outbreaks taking place in 2021 and 2022.

 United Nations

-In June 2020, the Secretary-General of the United Nations launched the UN Comprehensive Response to COVID-19.
 The United Nations Conference on Trade and Development (UNSC) was criticised for its slow response, especially regarding the UN's global ceasefire, which aimed to open up humanitarian access to conflict zones.
+The United Nations Security Council was criticised due to the inadequate manner in which it dealt with the COVID-19 pandemic, namely the poor ability to create international collaboration during this crisis.